bkader/KPack/README.md

 You can either use the button to start or use the slash commands `/stream start` and `/stream stop`.

 **Note**: to avoid accidental broadcast on login, the status of the broadcast is only saved per session, so if you were broadcasting your channel link and you relog/reload, it will stop and you will have to start again.

+## 60. Postal

+You can read more about the original addon on [CurseForge](https://www.curseforge.com/wow/addons/postal)